Andrew P. Botti

 As SBANE's Chairman, Andrew started the Women in Business Committee and placed four women CEOs on the Board of Directors.
 He formed the Marketing and Membership Committee, and modernized the website so as to include social media.
 Andrew also worked to oppose proposed non-compete legislation which was unfair to business owners.

-Andrew is a member of The Lanam Club, a business club located in Andover, Massachusetts.
+Andrew is a member of The Columbia Club of New York.
 Andrew also sat on the Massachusetts Commission Against Discrimination or MCAD-authorized committee charged with making recommended changes to the state's disability regulations.

 Andrew is a regular participant in Massachusetts Continuing Legal Education and the Boston Bar Association Symposia.

-MCAD Disability Regulations Committee, member of MCAD authorized committee charged with drafting regulations relative to disability discrimination, 2010-present.
+MCAD Disability Regulations Committee, member of MCAD authorized committee charged with drafting regulations relative to disability discrimination (2010).

 Co-Chair, 10th and 11th Annual New England Business Litigation Conference, Massachusetts Continuing Legal Education, January 2011 and 2012.